saltstack/salt/doc/topics/cloud/misc.rst

 .. versionadded:: Lithium

-If the ssh key is not stored on the server salt-cloud is being run on, set ssh_agent and salt-cloud will use the forwarded ssh-agent to authenticate.
+If the ssh key is not stored on the server salt-cloud is being run on, set ssh_agent, and salt-cloud will use the forwarded ssh-agent to authenticate.

 .. code-block:: yaml